 the termination does not affect any liability of the consumer under the agreement to provide consideration for the service.

-86. Prohibition on supplies etc. for 10 business days
+86. Prohibition on supplies etc.

 (1) The supplier under an unsolicited consumer agreement must not:

 (a) supply to the consumer under the agreement the goods or services to be supplied under the agreement; or